opra-cristian-paul-30126/Technical-Assessment/README.md

 - There are more such as (403 Forbidden, 401 Unauthorized, etc.)

 ## 5. What is the difference between authorization and authentication ?

+### Authentication
+- Authentication is the process that verifies the identity of a user, its goal is to ensure that the user is who they claim to be before granting them access.
+Some authentication mechanisms include passwords, multi-factor, tokens, biometric authentication (fingerprint, face recognition), etc.

+### Authorization
+- Authorization is the process that determines wheter an autheticated user has the permission to access a particular resource, its goal is to ensure that users can only access the resources that they are allowed to.

+## 6. How would you explain to a 5-year-old how the www works ?

+- I think that the most simple way to explain to a 5-year-old how the www works is to picture it as a library, but instead of books, you have webpages, and instead of a librarian who you would ask about a book, you just type your question in the web browser which will give you suggestions on web pages that correlate with your question.
+I think comparing the www to a familiar concept for a 5-year-old like a library is a good simplified explanation.